cugkggroup/AS-GNN/README.md

 ### About codes and datasets
-Please note that in the published codes and datasets, some operations (e.f. read()/write()) on the "local files" were based on our own directory environment.
+Please note that in the published codes and datasets, some operations (e.g. read()/write()) on the "local files" were based on our own directory environment.
 If you need to rebuild them, please reset the parameters in the codes according to your situations.